The Lynne and Nigel Ross Charitable Trust

 Overview

 The Lynne and Nigel Ross Charitable Trust was established by trust deed dated 30 January 2009.
 The trust is a private grant-making charity that applies funds to UK charitable organisations at the absolute discretion of its trustees.
-With annual income of approximately £262,630 and annual grant-giving of around £155,860 (as of the 2024 financial year), this is a modest but active family trust.
-The trust is led by trustees Nigel Ross (Chair), Lynne Ross, and their sons Mark Howard Ross and Paul Simon Ross.
+With annual income of approximately £262,630 and annual grant-giving of around £155,860, this is a modest but active family trust.
+The trust is led by trustees Nigel Ross (Chair), Lynne Ross, and their two sons.
 No trustees receive remuneration from the charity.
 The trust has supported diverse causes including aphasia research and education, reflecting the founders' commitment to giving back to the community across multiple sectors.

 Funding Priorities